C# - Return Statement: A Comprehensive Guide with Examples

 The sum of 5 and 7 is: 12

-Early return involves exiting a function before it reaches its end when a certain condition is met.
-This is often done to handle exceptional cases or to optimize code by avoiding unnecessary computations.
+An early return allows you to exit a method before it reaches its end if a specific condition is met.
+This is often used for error handling or to optimize code by avoiding unnecessary computations.

 {